Departments of France: Numbering

-The departments are numbered: their two-digit numbers appear in postal codes, in INSEE codes (including "social security numbers") and on vehicle number plates.
+The departments are numbered: their two-digit numbers appear in postal codes, in INSEE codes (including "social security numbers") and on vehicle registration plates.
 Initially the numbers corresponded to the alphabetical order of the names of the departments, but several changed their names and some have been divided, so the correspondence became less exact.
 Alphanumeric codes 2A and 2B were used for Corsica while it was split but it has since reverted to 20.
 The two-digit code "98" is used by Monaco.
 Together with the ISO 3166-1 alpha-2 country code FR, the numbers form the ISO 3166-2 country subdivision codes for the metropolitan departments.
 The overseas departments have three digits.

 Relation to national government

 Originally, the relationship between the departments and the central government was left somewhat ambiguous.
 While citizens in each department elected their own officials, the local governments were subordinated to the central government, becoming instruments of national integration.
 By 1793, however, the revolutionary government had turned the departments into transmission belts for policies enacted in Paris.
 With few exceptions, the departments had this role until the early 1960s.